MicrosoftDocs/entra-docs/docs/identity/domain-services/suspension.md

 1. Select the alert, such as *AADDS503* or *AADDS504*, depending on the cause of suspension.
 1. Choose the resolution link that's provided in the alert and follow the steps to resolve it.

 You can restore a managed domain from any backup.
-Any changes that occurred after the backup won't be restored.
+Any changes that occurred after the backup aren't restored.
 The date of your last backup is displayed on the **Health** page of the managed domain.
 Backups for a managed domain are stored for up to 30 days.
 Backups that are older than 30 days are deleted.

 After you resolve alerts when the managed domain is in the *Suspended* state, [open an Azure support request][azure-support] to return to a healthy state.
 If there's a backup less than 30 days old, Azure support can restore the managed domain.